 custodian, all seemed to be watching, always watching.

 money that is committed with an expectation of profit

 Bud Lawrence had lived all his life in Westfield, and when he was only nineteen years old, he had saved enough money to make an

-a native or naturalized member of a state or other political community
+a native or naturalized member of a state